Apollo Clone goes dark, blends genres- Announces new single Dead, Dreaming

-Rising to the scene in 2019, Apollo Clone patented the philosophy he preaches through art- to “embrace the outcast.”
-He credits his sound as having been cultivated from lean years of falling victim to the belief that being different and not following the norm was a bad thing.
+Coming off underground success with the recent conceptual EP Am I A Psychopath, Apollo Clone has been catapulted into bigger conversations while wasting little time bringing us this new tearjerker.
+He rose to the scene in 2019, preaching the patented ‘Embrace the Outcast’ philosophy and crediting his sound as having been cultivated from lean years of falling victim to the belief that being different and not following the norm was a bad thing.
 Harvesting those insecurities and strange idiosyncrasies, he began to exploit them through music, overcoming feelings of persecution from friends, family, and the standard patterns of society.
-Am I a Psychopath brings vibes emanating a compelling, lo-fi, emotional portrayal infused with spacey alternative twists atop some live instrumentation.
+Dead, Dreaming brings vibes emanating a compelling, lo-fi, emotional portrayal infused with spacey alternative and pop-rap twists, atop live instrumentation.
 Apollo has listed Lil Peep, Kid Cudi & Linkin Park as influences.

 A passionate music lover from a young age, Apollo Clone discovered a proclivity towards singing and writing shortly after high school.
 When the shift to college had him transmute somber feelings and apprehensions into journaled lyrics, he soon got into rap & hip hop, continuously penning down emotional numbers to express depression and anxiety.
 Self-composition imminently followed as he found music to be a cathartic channel in actualizing emotional freedom.

 Apollo dropped out of college during his third year, moving to Los Angeles and delving sparsely into many temporary passions such as acting and videography, but finally decided that music held the ultimate call.
 Throughout this saga, each challenge during his rogue journey was translated into poignant missives to turn into songs.